trenthaynes/notes-system/deployment/README.md

 Before you start:

-- Unraid is running and you have shell access (SSH or the Unraid terminal).
+- Server is running and you have shell access (SSH or the Unraid terminal).
 - Docker and Docker Compose are available (standard on Unraid).
 - Traefik is already deployed as a container and is listening on ports 80 and 443.
 You know which entrypoint name handles HTTPS — typically `websecure`.
 - Traefik has a certificate resolver configured (Let's Encrypt or similar).
 You know its name — check your Traefik static config (`traefik.yml` or the equivalent command-line flags on your existing Traefik container).